-Our BRILLIANT expectations outline the values we expect all children strive towards.
-These are discussed as a school and in each class with Foundation stage classes adopting a slightly simpler set of our BRILLIANT expectations.
+Our Values outline the values we expect all children strive towards.
+These are discussed as a school and in each class.
 In addition to this each class has its own display which is established by the children at the beginning of the year.
-Class rights and responsibilities are displayed clearly in a positive manner and they are referred to and amended as the year develops.

-• Playtime Rules
+Playtime